Meet Some of our Members…

 Occupation: Full time mum

-Favourite Event: Cant decide – Either Riverbank Rollick, a nine mile race that has a little something for everyone, or Rogue Runs – A night race series, who knew running in the dark, through the woods would be so much fun
+Favourite Event: Can’t decide – Either Riverbank Rollick, a nine mile race that has a little something for everyone, or Rogue Runs’ night race series.
+Who knew running in the dark, through the woods would be so much fun?!

 About: I joined Spirit of Monmouth in 2017 to meet new people, be part of a team, lose a bit of baby weight and have a bit of me time.
 Everyone was very welcoming, encouraging and supportive!
 I have met some lovely people and have made some wonderful friendships.
 Since joining the club I have reduced my 5k time by 4min and my 10k time by 9min.
 The cake after each race is amazing but the team spirit is the best.